sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

   yourself).

 ### jsget, jsset: basic property reflectors

-Time to actually expose some Nim values to JS.

 The `jsget` and `jsset` pragmas can be set on fields of registered object types to directly expose them to JS: